geb/geb/doc/manual/src/chapters/110-testing.md

     «test method number»-«report number in test method»-«test method name»-«label».«extension»

 Reporting is an extremely useful feature and can help you diagnose test failures much easier.
-Wherever possible, favour the use of the auto reporting base classes.
+Wherever possible, favour the use of the auto-reporting base classes.

 ### Cookie management